dibsy/Recipies-Of-A-Jenkins-Hacker/credentials/README.md

 # Credentials Dumping

-## Credentials in Description
+## Credentials in Text fields in Credentials List
+- .
-- While this sounds very hypothetical, it is very much real.
+- While this sounds very hypothetical, it is very much real to find credentials in text and name section.
 - Possible reason for rewriting credentials in credentials description makes it easier to remember purpose, or for making debugging easy.

 ## Dumping credentials from logs